tomjoht/tomjoht.github.io/_posts/2017/visualcommunication_artboards_and_images.md

 You can also use Photoshop or Illustrator and keep the screen diagrams on artboards.
 Since my preferred graphics tool for doing any kind of diagramming, callouts, or other illustrations is Illustrator, I'll dive into how this works in Illustrator in more detail.

 Illustrator is a vector graphics program, so it's not designed to handle raster media like screenshots.
 However, your callouts for the raster media can be vectors, so it's not as if you're working purely with raster media.

 (By the way, if you're unfamiliar with raster versus vector, here's the difference.
 Raster images are pixel-based images that display at a fixed size.
 Vectors aren't based on pixels but rather mathematical algorithms, so they scale crisply at any size.
 Vectors fill the size of their container.)

 ## My process for diagramming screenshots in Illustrator

 I first take a screenshot on my Mac's Retina screen using Snagit, and then save the image.
 Then I place the image into Illustrator on an artboard.
 The artboard represents the size of the image that will be exported from Illustrator.

+{% include ads.html %}

 I typically make my artobards about 700px, so most screenshots need to fit into this space and also allow for callouts.
 If I take all screen captures at 800px x 500px and then scale them down in Illustrator, this tends to work out well.
 The key is to be consistent so the scaling all looks similar.
 If you scale some images down from 1100px, and others you don't scale at all, your images look like a mixed bag.
 You also want the widths to be relatively the same.